 4: Ready-to-use sample messages: Email to external contacts

 Texts are written in English and Japanese.
-In addition, texts written in Japanese also appear in a romanized version, so that beginners can easily understand what is written.
+In addition, texts are written in Japanese also appear in a romanized version, so that beginners can easily understand what is written.
 Another advantage of this book is its small size, which makes it very easy to carry.

 Description by the publisher: